ericsilberstein1/learn-nanochat/readme.md

 #### Challenge 15
 Sticking with GPU for a bit, understand how to calculate the GPU memory needed for the model.

+#### Challenge 16
+Do a tiny example of back propagation by hand.
+This is to build intuition for what additional memory gets allocated during back prop which came up in challenge 15.

 #### Future potential challenges, things to look up, questions, and todo
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.